 - Are there ways to support performance, such as braces, kineseotaping or equipment modifications?
 A great pair of skis or shoes can help tremendously in sports.
 So can targeted exercises from a physical therapist or a well-trained coach that understands the needs of the hypermobile athlete.
-Your child may not be able to be on a travel team due to the intense demands and greater risk of injury due to fatigue/strain, but be very satisfied being on a local team.
+Your child may not be able to be on a travel team due to the intense demands and greater risk of injury due to fatigue/strain, but they will be very satisfied being on a local team.
 For the smallest kids, even changing your trike can make a difference Picking The Best Trikes, Scooters, Etc. For Kids With Low Tone and Hypermobility.
 To remain safe in a sport, many hypermobile kids need to keep working with a PT.
 Do you have the insurance or the cash to pay for this expense?

 - Will your child report pain or injury and ask for assistance?
 Will your child accept limitations on their activity level?
-Some kids are very proactive, and some will try to hide injuries to stay in the game or on the team.
-Without this knowledge, no coach or parent is able to make the right/safe choices.
+Some kids are very proactive, and others will try to hide injuries to stay in the game or on the team.
+Without this ability to communicate lived experience, coaches and parents find it harder to make the right/safe choices.
 Sometimes it’s an age thing, where young children aren’t good communicators or teens are defending their independence at the cost of their health.
 If you think that your child will hide injuries or push themselves past what is safe for their joints, you will have to think long and hard about the consequences of specific activities.
 Read For Kids With Hypermobility, “Listen To Your Body” Doesn’t Teach Them To Pace Themselves.
 Here’s What Really Helps. and Joint Protection And Hypermobility: Investing in Your Child’s Future for more information about teaching your child to handle fatigue and pain better.